Siren Spell: A DragonEye Novel

 written by Vern, of DragonEye, PI

-Karina Fabian is an award-winning author of science fiction, fantasy, horror and comedy, usually in some kind of crazy mix that lets her quirky humor and view of the world show.
-That’s why I let her narrate my DragonEye cases for stories.
-She’s got a knack for irony and approves of my puns, plus, she understands my unique dragon nature.
+Karina Fabian is an award-winning author of science fiction, fantasy, horror and comedy, usually in some mix that shows her quirky humor and worldview.
+She’s got a knack for irony and approves of my puns.
+Plus, she understands my unique dragon nature.
 What more can you ask for in an SFF author and humorist?

 This author is as funny as Robert Asprin on one of his good days.
 Who else could come up with a twelve foot Sam Spade named Vern and get away with it so brilliantly?